 After the collapse of the Holy Roman Empire, the German Confederation was formed in 1815.
 It was an association of 39 German states in Central Europe, created by the ‘Congress of Vienna,’ to coordinate the economies of separate German-speaking countries.
 Efforts to improve the confederation began in 1834 with the establishment of Zollverein, or a customs union.
 But in the late 1840s, popular discontent in the German Confederation turned into a revolution.
 The bourgeois King, Louis-Philippe’s regime was overthrown by an insurrection in Paris, in 1848.
 This sparked sympathetic revolutions against the government of the German Confederation.
 Consequently, liberals were appointed to the state ministries, and civic reforms were introduced.
 But the highlight was the attempt to achieve political unification through a national assembly representing all of Germany.

 The revolution of 1848, saw the dream of German unification coming close, but it couldn’t be realized because of King Friedrich Wilhelm IV of Prussia.
-The monarch was offered the crown of a unified Germany but rejected it to maintain the status quo.
+The monarch was offered the crown of a unified Germany but it got rejected to maintain the status quo.
 Otto von Bismarck, a conservative Prussian statesman, saw this as an opportunity to realize the pre-eminence of Prussia over Austria and Germany and pushed the cause of German unification.

 Prussia of 1850, encompassed modern day Lithuania through central Germany.
 German lands around the Rhine River in the west were also controlled by Prussia.
 The task at hand for Bismarck, was to bring under Prussian control the small provinces lying between Denmark and Switzerland, if he wanted to see the German Empire come together.

 In July 1870, France declared war on Prussia, and fighting began in the Alsace-Lorraine area.
 With the defeat of France, Alsace-Lorraine was transferred to Germany, and Prussia declared the establishment of the German Empire in January 1871.
-A host of liberal and regional political groups opposed Prussia’s dominance over Germany, but to no avail, Prussia dominated the German Empire until the end of WW I, in 1918.
+A host of liberal and regional political groups opposed Prussia’s dominance over the country, but to no avail, hence, Prussia dominated the German Empire until the end of WW I, in 1918.

 Germany entered World War I, looking at a larger Germany, with Belgium and Poland as vassal states, and colonies in Africa.
 Its defeat foretold the end of the German Empire.
 The Treaty of Versailles imposed heavy burden on Germany, including the loss of territory, financial reparations, and a diminished military.
 From 1919 to 1933, the Weimar Republic was established in Germany that provided a parliamentary democracy.
 But it was a disappointment as far as promising democracy was concerned.
 Ultimately, it was destroyed by Adolf Hitler, who became the Chancellor in 1933, and with the passing of the Enabling Act, the Nazi Era began.